 For a concluding activity, form children in two concentric circles.
-Children tell each child in turn their favourite things from The Allen Adventure that Allen did or learned, and then move onto the next person in the circle.
+Children tell each child in turn what they think Allen will tell the people back on Goopiter about what he learned on earth, and then move onto the next person in the circle.